 The term "divine" has many modern implications but we use it in the broadest literal sense of "of, from, or like God or a god."

-The Aesir are the most widely known group of Norse Dieities.
+The Æsir are the most widely known group of Norse Deities.
 This includes Odin, Thor, Tyr, and Frigg.
-They are the gods of man, war, craftsmenship etc.

-The Jotnar, or giants, are primordial forces of chaos and nature.
-Generally considered the eneimes of the other gods, some are revered among men.
-Thier ranks include Loki, Jord, and Aegir.
+The Jötnar (giants), are primordial forces of chaos and nature.
+Their ranks include Loki, Jord, and Aegir.

-Norse mythology, being one of the main archetypes of modern fantasy, has many different colorful beings inhabiting the many worlds.
-Including "Elves, trolls, Hugin, and Munin.
-And many more.
+Norse Mythology has many different colorful beings inhabiting the many worlds.
+Including elves, trolls, Hugin and Munin, ect.